ethereum/ethereum-org-website/src/content/community/research/index.md

 ### DAOs

-DAOs are one of the key classes of application being built on top of Ethereum.
-There is a lot of very active research into how they may develop to replace corporations and other traditional organizations.
+An impactful use case for Ethereum is the ability to organize in a decentralized manner through the use of DAOs.
+There is a lot of active research into how DAOs on Ethereum can be developed and utilized to execute improved forms of governance, as a trust-minimized coordination tool, greatly expanding peoples options beyond traditional corporations and organizations.

 #### Background reading